jv813yh/simple_example_RS-232/README.md

 in source codes).

+# The programs are portable between Windows and Linux.
 The program can be compiled using a Makefile.
 They are added .bat files for easy running of programs in Windows.
-For Linux is required to call programs from the CLI.The programs are portable between Windows and Linux.
+For Linux is required to call programs from the CLI.

 I downloaded the RS-232 library: https://www.teuniz.net/RS-232/